 Your GP can diagnose an underactive thyroid by taking a blood test.

-One in 100 people in the UK are affected, but research suggests many of them don't know they have the condition, according to patient group Coeliac UK.
+One in 100 people in the UK are affected, but research suggests many of them don't know they have the condition, according to charity Coeliac UK.

 Other symptoms of coeliac disease, apart from tiredness, are diarrhoea, bloating, anaemia and weight loss.
 Your GP can do a blood test to check if you may have coeliac disease.